Gedanken Experiments of Entanglement in Particle Physics: Interactions, Operators and Bell Inequalities in Flavor Space

 where each particle in the pair moves freely in the opposite direction, completely analogous to the entangled correlated spin state of Eq.~(\ref{eq:corr}).

-We treat $|\chi\rangle$ as an idealized input state of the Gedanken experiment; realistic production/hadronization reduce its fidelity but do not alter the operator-algebraic structure of the analysis.
+In SM processes such as $Z$-boson decays, an entangled wave function consisting of all possible final states is naturally created.
+The state $|\chi\rangle$ should therefore be understood as an idealized two-generation flavor projection of such a wave function, capturing the relevant correlation structure for the Gedanken analysis.
+Realistic production/hadronization reduce its fidelity but do not alter the operator-algebraic structure of the analysis.

 We write the measurements by Alice and Bob as the tensor operator $(\hat{F}^A\otimes\hat{F}^B)$ acting on the state $|\chi\rangle$ where $A$ acts on the first qubit and $B$ on the second qubit respectively.
-Below we present the expectation values of the three combinations,
+Each experimental run realizes a definite pair of interaction-defined measurement settings $(a,b)$ acting simultaneously on the two subsystems, and yields a corresponding pair of outcomes from which the correlator $E(a,b)$ is defined operationally.
+Different runs give rise to different pairs of outcomes.
+The expectation values of the three combinations